 This requirement helped determine the spacing and fullness for the scallops.
 Aluminum tubing was used to define each scallop and the sections were attached to tensioned wire with stainless steel snap hooks.
 The snap hooks make for easy installation and also easy take-down at the end of the season.

 Bev’s clients (and Bev!) were thrilled with the results.
 The canopy was completed in time for their 4th of July gathering and will be enjoyed for many summers to come.
 If you have a challenging project coming up, leave the details to us.

 Our award-winning workroom is uniquely equipped to handle every aspect of all projects great and small.
-We partner exclusively with design professionals who have the vision but need an engineered solution.
+We partner with design professionals who have the vision but need an engineered solution.
 Contact us to get started.